shameer/Culturia/README.md

 ## Files

 Source files can be found in `culturia` directory.
-Documentation can be foudn in `doc` directory.
+Documentation can be found in `doc` directory.

 ## Contact